marcelafreire/game/README.md

 ## Usage example
 Instructions to play this game:
-* Use arrow keys to avoid Ice king;
+* Use arrow keys to avoid Ice king and catch the pancakes

 ## Contributing
 >This is a free software, feel free to contribute in any way you want